RodrigoAmora/RenamePhotos/README.md

 # RenamePhotos
-This is a project to MacOS to rename various photos in the directory.
+This is a project to MacOS to rename many photos in a directory.
+This project was created in Objective-C.